SynBioDex/SbolStandardWebsite/content/post/SBOLinside-Announcement/index.md

 title: "Introducing SBOLinside: Our New Video Podcast"
 date: 2026-07-21
 summary: >
-  We proudly announce SBOLinside, our first Videopodcast format in which we present insights to SBOL and SBOL Visual.
+  We proudly announce SBOLinside, our first video podcast, where we present insights into SBOL and SBOL Visual.
 tags:
   - SBOL
   - SBOL Visual